 Bahamas Petroleum Company (BPC) received formal notification from the government to proceed with plans to drill exploratory oil wells before the end of 2020.

-The company said it has four licenses in the territorial waters of The Bahamas, which extended extended until 31 December 2020.
+The company said it has four licenses in the territorial waters of The Bahamas, which was extended until 31 December 2020.

 Washington-based nonprofit organization Oceana is calling on Prime Minister Dr Hubert Minnis to “deny BPC the remaining approvals needed for offshore drilling to begin and to permanently protect these waters from these dirty and dangerous activities”.